mkubaczyk/helmsman/docs/how_to/misc/merge_desired_state_files.md

 ### Limitations

 * If no context is provided in DSF (or merged DSFs), `default` is applied as a default context.
-This means any set of DSFs that don't define custom contexts can still operate on each other's releases (same behavior as in Helmsman 1.x).
+This means any set of DSFs that don't define custom contexts can still operate on each other's releases.

 * When merging multiple DSFs, context from the firs DSF in the list gets overridden by the context in the last DSF.